paulqsims/inno_pop/readme.md

 ## Description

-Data and code associated with the publication “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”.
-(Insert publication information here).
-This repository is permanently archived at Zenodo (DOI).
+Data and code associated with the study “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”. *In prep*.
+This repository will be permanently archived at Zenodo.

 ## Authors